Privacy policy

 Your rights under the Personal Data Act

-Here, you can see what rights you have and who you should contact if you have any questions:
+Here you can see your rights and who to contact in the event of any questions:

 Information

-You have a right to receive clear information about the data we process about you.
-You are entitled to know the purpose, legal basis and your rights as a data subject.
+You have the right to receive understandable information about the data we process in relation to you.
+You have the right to know the purpose, legal basis and your rights as a data subject.

 Access

-You have the right to access the personal data we process and store about you.
-If you have submitted an application to us, you will also have the right to access the case documents.
+You have the right of access to the personal data we process and store in relation to you.
+If you have an ongoing claim with us, you also have a right of access to claims documents.

 Correction

-It is important that the data we hold about you is accurate and necessary for the processing of your case.
-You may ask for your data to be corrected if it is inaccurate or incomplete.
-You also have the right to add accurate information.
-We are not permitted to correct information that we have collected from others (e.g. in medical records).
+It is important that the data we hold about you is correct and necessary for the processing of your claim.
+You can request the correction of your data if the data is incorrect or incomplete.
+You also have the right to add correct data.
+We cannot correct data obtained from other parties (for example data contained in medical records).

 Erasure

-In exceptional cases, you may have the right to have your information erased, if we do not have a statutory obligation to store the information.
-We cannot erase information that we have obtained from others.
+In special cases, you may have the right to erasure of personal data relating to you unless we have a statutory duty to retain the data.
+We cannot erase data obtained from other parties.

-Requests for access must be answered within 30 days, unless the request is so wide-ranging that we need more time to respond.
-If we do need more time, we will notify you within 30 days.
+Subject access requests must be responded to within 30 days, unless the request is so extensive that we require more time.
+We will notify you within 30 days if we require more time.

-At NPE, the Director General is responsible for the processing of personal data.
+At NPE, the Director is responsible for the processing of personal data.

 Contact details:

-NPE has its own data protection officer who can provide general advice and guidance concerning privacy.
+NPE has a dedicated Data Protection Officer who can provide general advice and guidance relating to data protection and privacy.

 Contact details:

-If you become aware of circumstances which you believe represents a breach of your privacy, you can complain by writing to the Norwegian Data Protection Authority, Postboks 8177, 0034 Oslo.
+If you have experienced something you consider to be a breach of your data protection rights, you can lodge a written complaint with the Norwegian Data Protection Authority, Postboks 8177, NO-0034 Oslo.

-We use Plausible as our web page analytics tool.
-Read more about Plausible and privacy.
+We use the Plausible analytics tool.
+Read more about Plausible's Privacy Notice.